-42. For an n by n RK puzzle, how many pieces of data need to be recovered to solve the puzzle?
-Based on your table above, can you make a conjecture about the approximate number of aggregates that are needed to insure that there is a unique solution?
+- 42. For an n by n RK puzzle, how many pieces of data need to be recovered to solve the puzzle?
+Based on your table above, can you make a conjecture about the approximate number of aggregates that are needed to insure that there is a unique solution?3 Explain. - 43.
+Roughly, how many aggregates do you think may be necessary to solve a 100 by 100 RK puzzle?
+Explain. - 44.
+Roughly, how many aggregates do you think may be necessary to solve a 10,000 by 10,000 RK puzzle?
 Explain.